• Home

 Over the course of its history, Wisdom Projects has welcomed volunteers from a variety of groups, including AmeriCorps, local universities, and medical centers.

-We welcome volunteers (including from Americorps) who are looking to enhance their understanding of community organizing, community healing, and community education for peace, justice, and wellness.
+We welcome volunteers who are looking to enhance their understanding of community organizing, community healing, and community education for peace, justice, and wellness.

 We ask that volunteers undergo at least three training sessions with us and become a regular monthly Patreon supporter (for as little as $5 per month) to help fund our trainings and activities.